 About Organization

-The Vancouver Island Short Film Festival is thankful to operate on the traditional, ancestral, and unceded territory of Snuneymuxw First Nation.
+The Vancouver Island Short Film Festival is thankful to operate on the traditional, ancestral, and unceeded territory of Snuneymuxw First Nation.
 We understand our responsibility to build authentic relationships with Indigenous communities and allow this ongoing dialogue to influence our practices.

 Staff: